Permafrost/TundraTN/README.md

 # TundraTN ❄

-A package of useful services for webMethods Trading Networks 7.1 or higher.
+A package of useful services for webMethods Trading Networks 7.1 and higher.

+## Related

+See also [Tundra](https://github.com/Permafrost/Tundra), a package of useful services for webMethods Integration Server 7.1 and higher.

 ## Dependencies